seankellyhp/Tidycarbon/README.md

 remotes::install_github("seankellyhp/Tidycarbon")
 ```

 `tidycarbon` relies on [reticulate](https://rstudio.github.io/reticulate/) to interface with CodeCarbon.
-Install the required Python package.
-Installation via reticulate relies on the Python uv package, and should happen automatically without any additional manual effort from you.
+Installation via reticulate relies on the Python uv package, and should happen automatically without any additional manual effort from you (recommended).
 If you prefer a manual installation (using conda or venv), refer to the reticulate docs.

 ## Quickstart

 ### Global Tracking (wrap any R code)
 Think of this like time benchmarking packages such as tictok or microbenchmark.
 You start the tracker and you stop the tracker.
 Everything in between remains the same. `tidycarbon` will measure your machine on the backend.

 ```r
 library(tidycarbon)